DajanaS/SmartBrain/README.md

 ## Set up the project
 1. Clone this repository
 2. Run `npm install`
-3. Run `npm start`
-4. Set up the environment variables
+3. Set up the environment variables
+4. Run `npm start`
+5. [Optionally] Use Docker instead manually starting the app

 ### How to set up the environment variables
 Copy the file [.env.sample](./.env.sample) in the same path location, renaming it into `.env` and give the variables